canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 Calling [can-component.extend Component.extend()] defines a custom element.
 It takes three arguments:

-- `tag` is the name of the custom element.
+- [can-component.prototype.tag `tag`] is the name of the custom element.
-- `view` is a [can-stache stache template] that gets parsed by CanJS and inserted into the custom element; more on that later.
+- [can-component.prototype.view `view`] is a [can-stache stache template] that gets parsed by CanJS and inserted into the custom element; more on that later.
-- `ViewModel` is an object with properties and methods that provides the data or the _model_ to the _view_.
+- [can-component.prototype.ViewModel `ViewModel`] is an object with properties and methods that provides the data or the _model_ to the _view_.

 The `view` is pretty boring right now; it just renders `<h1>Today’s to-dos</h1>`.
 In the next section, we’ll make it more interesting!